RobTillaart/HC4053/README.md

 Set the three select pins and optional the enable pin.
 If the enablePin == 255 it is considered not used.
-- **void setChannel(uint8_t channel)** sets A, B and C to channel in one call. think of it as a master switch.
+- **void setChannel(uint8_t channel)** sets A, B and C to channel in one call.
+Think of it as a master switch.
 Valid values 0, 1, this value is not checked, only last bit is used.
 Note the channels will not change at the very same moment.
 - **void setChannelA(uint8_t channel)** sets A to channel.